tarwn/lessthandot-hugo/blogs/content/posts/2013-03-29-messing-with-your-friendly-dba.md

   - sql server 2012

 ---
-April Fools&#8217; Day is a day when people play practical jokes and hoaxes on each other.
+April Fools' Day is a day when people play practical jokes and hoaxes on each other.
 Why not trying to play some practical jokes on your friendly DBA 🙂

 The first thing we are going to do is to spoof the host and program name.
 This is easy to do.
 Click on Connect, choose Database Engine, you will see the following box